-to solve the native crystal structure via MR if the two are not isomorphous.
-However, that is not always necessary, and one may decide to just use the structure of the Se-Met protein unless the native dataset is of higher resolution.
-MAD electron density maps are often of excellent quality, making it possible to automatically trace the protein and build an initial model.
+Accurate phases are very important, as they influence the quality of the experimental electron density and without accurate density, it is impossible to build a model.
+SAD and MAD phasing have the advantage that the derivative does not have to be isomorphous with the native crystal.
+Once the model based on, say, the Se-Met protein structure is built and refined, it can be used to solve the native crystal structure via MR if the two are not isomorphous.
+However, that is not always necessary, and one may decide to just use the structure of the Se-Met protein unless the native data set is of higher resolution.
+Experimental electron density maps based on SAD or MAD are often of excellent quality, making it possible to automatically trace the protein and build an initial model.

 Thus, it is not uncommon to end up with a preliminary model of a protein within hours of completing data collection; however, in most cases the initial electron density needs to be improved.
 This is achieved by improving the phases, since they are the terms with the largest amount of error in the Fourier transformation.
 Inaccuracies in the phases dominate those in the amplitudes with regard to the quality of the electron density.
 The general approach to improving the phase information is to apply constraints in real space; this is referred to as density modification.
-Density modification methods commonly used are solvent flattening (and flipping), noncrystallographic symmetry averaging (multiple molecules per asymmetric unit that are not related by crystallographic symmetry, e.g., in viruses), histogram matching, phase combination and extension, and the maximum likelihood approach (Carter and Sweet, 1997a,b; Carter, 2003a,b).
+Density modification methods that are commonly used are solvent flattening (and flipping), noncrystallographic symmetry averaging (multiple molecules per asymmetric unit that are not related by crystallographic symmetry, e.g., in viruses), histogram matching, phase combination and extension, and the maximum likelihood approach (Carter and Sweet, 1997a,b; Murshudov et al., 1999; Carter, 2003a; Adams et al., 2010).